-- 3.1 Attached as Appendix B to this Annual Governance Statement is the current Code of Corporate Governance that the Authority has committed to in carrying out its duties and responsibilities - 3.2 Summarised below are some of the key elements of the systems and processes that underpin the Authority's governance arrangements: - 3.3 Identifying and Communicating the Authority's vision and outcomes for citizens and service users: - 3.3.1 After consulting with the citizens of Merseyside and service users, assessing current risks and service priorities, the Authority prepares an Integrated Risk Management Plan (IRMP) that sets out the purpose, aims and service objectives for the organisation.
-The Authority approved the 2010 2013 IRMP at its meeting on the 18 March, 2010, and the IRMP established the service priorities for 2010/11. - 3.3.2 The Authority's purpose is to "Make Merseyside a safer, stronger, healthier community" and it delivers this by working in partnership with others to provide an excellent, affordable service to all the diverse communities of Merseyside that strives to reduce risk, respond quickly and restore the quality of life in the communities.
-To deliver this the Authority has established four key corporate aims: - Reduce Risk risk throughout the community by protective community safety services. - Respond quickly to emergencies with professional staff who reflect the diverse communities we serve. - Restore, maintain and improve the quality of life in our communities. - Resource the organisation in a manner which will provide an efficient, cost effective and sustainable service to the people of Merseyside
+- 3.1 Attached as Appendix B to this Annual Governance Statement is the current Code of Corporate Governance that the Authority has committed to in carrying out its duties and responsibilities - 3.2 Summarised below are some of the key elements of the systems and processes that underpin the Authority's governance arrangements: - 3.3 Identifying and Communicating the Authority's mission and outcomes for citizens and service users: - 3.3.1 After consulting with the citizens of Merseyside and service users, assessing current risks and service priorities, the Authority prepares an Integrated Risk Management Plan (IRMP) that sets out the mission, aims and service objectives for the organisation.
+The Authority approved the 2011 2014 IRMP at its meeting on the 17 February, 2011, and the IRMP established the service priorities for 2011/12. - 3.3.2 Following the appointment of the new Principal Officer team on 1 September, 2012, and the subsequent reorganisation approved by the Authority on 27 September, the Authority refreshed its Mission Statement and revised its Aims in order to reflect the Authority's clear focus on its core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection. - 3.3.3 Authority's mission is to achieve; Safer Stronger Communities Safe Effective Firefighters.
+To deliver this the Authority has established four key corporate aims: - Excellent Operational Preparedness